 Extreme care should be taken in layout of foundation or floor.
 Refer to general arrangement drawing for exact location of anchor bolts, area for secondary and primary conduits, other limitations and instructions.
-Should location of 2-1/2" X-X strong lift pipe (furnished by customer) interfere with customer's primary conduit, it is suggested that a conduit coupling be installed in this location.
+Should location of 2.5" nom.
+X-X strong lift pipe (furnished by customer) interfere with customer's primary conduit, it is suggested that a conduit coupling be installed in this location.
 The coupling should not project more than .56 above surface of foundation.
 After switchgear has been lowered to foundation and lift pipe has been removed, a conduit nipple may be screwed into coupling.

-Floors, sills, piers or pilings, whichever type of foundation is used, must have a smooth level surface and be in the same plane within 1/8".
+Floors, sills, piers or pilings, whichever type of foundation is used, must have a smooth level surface and be in the same plane.
 The surface of the foundation must not protrude above the grouted sills or bed plates at any point.
-Grouted sills or bed plates must be set true and level and be in the same plane to each other within 1/16".
+Grouted sills or bed plates must be set true and level and be in the same plane to each other.
+Care and accuracy at this point will simplify or eliminate shimming when switchgear is installed.
 Foundations must be sufficiently strong to support the weight of the cubicles and breakers plus the impact loading of the circuit breakers (twice the weight of each circuit breaker).
+Outdoor switchgear groups which have been assembled on 4 x 6 beams must be supported along these beams with the maximum span between support points not exceeding nine (9) feet.
+When switchgear line-up includes 1000 MVA breakers this maximum span must be decreased to six (6) feet.
+If pilings are used, the diameter of these pilings is to be determined by the customer for proper loading.
+However, they must not be less than twelve (12) inches for sufficient contact with beam, allowing space for shipping split and space for grouting in of bed plate if used.
+All shipping splits must be supported and taken into consideration when foundation is constructed.